-COM 351 Intercultural Communication (3)Overview of the study of cross-cultural communication.
-Includes a survey of non-Western munication.
+COM 351 Intercultural Communication (3)

+Overview of the study of cross-cultural communication.
 Includes a survey of non-Western culture, communication concepts, intercultural communication problems and approaches to their resolution.

 COM 352 Women, Minorities (3) and Media

 Seminar in language and media use by dominant versus minority culture.
 Quantitative and qualitative presence of minority cultures in media history, industry and content.
 How the media function as social forces to engender inequality; media role in protest and reform in women's rights and civil rights agitation.